China likes Canada’s ‘cool head’ amid U.S. ‘smears’ over COVID-19, says envoy - Sylvan Lake News

 They were imprisoned in December 2018 after Canada arrested Chinese high-tech executive Meng Wanzhou on a U.S. extradition warrant, plunging Sino-Canadian relations to a new low.

-Cong says Canada and China are working closely to fight the pandemic, and that he is awaiting a report from his government on how a million face masks that Canada imported from China were found to be inadequate for health-care workers.
+Cong says Canada and China are working closely to fight the pandemic, and that he is awaiting a report from the Canadian government on how a million face masks that Canada imported from China were found to be inadequate for health-care workers.

 “China attaches high importance to export quality control.
 The competent departments have recently written out more rigorous regulatory measures,” said Cong.

-Note: Note to readers: This is a corrected story.
-A previous version said Cong was awaiting a report on defective masks from the Chinese government.